 Interesting statistics about luggage problems with the airlines, last year air travel increased about 5% among air travelers, but complaints about baggage doubled.
 Roughly the airline industry mishandled about 6 out of every 1000 bags.
 That’s not too bad unless the bag that is lost belongs to you.
 The airlines have a higher stake now more than ever to ensure your luggage gets to you.
 The amount the airline has to pay you for your lost luggage has increased over the years, which has resulted in airlines struggling to find a better way to move and track luggage.

 Four Most Common Reasons Why Luggage is Lost

 - The Routing Label Gets Damaged

 When you check your bag, it gets tagged with an oddly printed, illegible routing label—or a legible label gets snagged and torn off your bag shortly after being tagged.
 Adding insult to injury, it’s a new suitcase, and you’ve forgotten to fill in the cool, leather-bound identification card.
 No one notices the missing/unreadable tag until the bag has gone through TSA and arrived in the hectic distribution area.
 Because there’s no way to tell where the bag should be headed, it just stays put.
-After arriving at your destination and waiting in vain for your bag to appear on the carousel, you file a report at the local baggage service counter, providing a solid description of the suitcase.
+After arriving at your destination and waiting in vain for your bag to appear on the carousel, you file a report at the local baggage service counter, providing a solid description of the suitcase including any luggage tags.
 You’re told it’s going to take a bit of searching, so you continue without it.

 - The Traveler Forgets to Pick Up Their Luggage Upon Landing